 That’s the basic theory but you can, of course, go off piste flavouring the oil mixture with crushed garlic or even chilli (taking care to remove both before they begin to burn).

 You can also pre-flavour the bread cubes by tossing them in dried herbs, salt and pepper, or finely grated parmesan.
 If you prefer not to fry you can also cook them in a hot oven, 170C/ 350F turning regularly to colour all sides.
 In this case roll the bread cubes in the oil/melted butter mix first, then season.
+Popping them in an air fryer also works, just use an oil spray to coat the bottom to stop them from sticking.

 How to store croutons